Andrettin/Wyrmsun/readme.txt

 * Units
 - Gnomish Recruits who are persistent heroes can now equip mace-class items (such as hammers and mining picks).
-- Gnomish Recruits now exhibit a hammer in their graphics if a hammer is equipped.
+- Gnomish Recruits now display a hammer in their graphics if a hammer is equipped.
-- Gnomish Recruits now exhibit a mining pick in their graphics if a mining pick is equipped.
+- Gnomish Recruits now display a mining pick in their graphics if a mining pick is equipped.

 -----------------------------------------------------------------------
 - 1.8.5